 Visitors can hike around a caiman-filled lagoon just steps from the lodge or race rheas (ostrich-like roadrunners) on mountain bikes down the red-dirt roads that bisect nearby grasslands.
 They're also treated to lectures on local biodiversity, regional conservation efforts and the importance of parklands.

 Rewilding Experience runs a more budget-friendly lodge called Posada Uguay along the edge of the Fernández Lagoon (the best waterway for kayaking), as well as a rental home called Estancia Iberá near the Iberá Lagoon (which is better for boat trips).
+As the name implies, the goal of visits to each of these properties is to become entrenched in the newly flourishing wildlife, much of which has been "rewilded" and is now habituated to the presence of non-threatening humans.

 The return of the animals